Historic parks & gardens

 There are many historic parks and gardens in the District, for example Westonbirt and Sezincote.
 They contribute to the setting of historic buildings, and can be valued as ‘works of art’ in their own right.
 They may have been designed by a well known designer or evolved over time.
 Alternatively, they may be important for their horticultural interest or association with a notable person or event.

-English Heritage Register of Parks and Gardens
+Historic England Register of Parks and Gardens

 Historic parks and gardens and planning

-General information on historic parks and gardens
+General information on historic parks and garden

 Visiting historic parks and gardens